Skip to main content

 Should I cover or wrap my outdoor AC unit before a storm?

-No. Outdoor AC units are designed to handle wind and rain — they're not the vulnerable component during a storm.
-Tarps trap moisture and cause more harm than they prevent.
-The right move is to shut the system off at the breaker before the storm hits, which protects the compressor and electronics from voltage spikes and grid power-cycling damage.
+No. Outdoor units are built to handle wind and rain — they are not the vulnerable component during a storm, and a tarp traps moisture against the cabinet and electronics, causing more harm than it prevents.
+The right move is to shut the system off at the breaker before the storm arrives.
+That protects the compressor and control board from voltage spikes and from the grid power-cycling that does the real damage during landfall and recovery.
+Cover the unit only against falling-debris risk, never wrap it tight, and never leave a tarp on once the weather passes.

 How long after the storm before I can safely turn the AC back on?